 National Library of Australia, Family History, https://www.nla.gov.au/research-guides/family-history.

-State Records of South Australia, https://www.archives.sa.gov.au/, family history records.
+State Records of South Australia, now State Archives, https://www.archives.sa.gov.au/, family history records.

 The State Archives and Records Authority of New South Wales (NSW State Archives and Records) https://www.records.nsw.gov.au/.
 The Authority has records on Family History, Probate and Wills.
-Probate packets contain the original will with any other probate documents, including codicils.
+Probate packets contain the original will can be searched online with other probate documents including codicils.

 Genealogy researchers overseas